top of page

 GRAEME MacQUEEN – Founding director of the Centre for Peace Studies at McMaster University in Hamilton, Ontario.
 (Final interview)

-BAR McCLELLAN – Texas lawyer in the firm that represented Lyndon Johnson.
+BARR McCLELLAN – Texas lawyer in the firm that represented Lyndon Johnson.

 BERNARD McCORMICK – Friend and publisher of Gaeton Fonzi, the HSCA investigator who broke the Antonio Veciana story.